NVentimiglia/Unity3d-Foundation/Foundation/Assets/Foundation/README.txt

+# Unity3d-Foundation

+This library for Unity3d is a starter framework with common application level services.

 https://github.com/NVentimiglia/Unity3d-Foundation/wiki

-Unity3d-Foundation
-Databinding, MVVM, Tasks, Localization, Messenger, IOC, and WebApi Client for Unity3d

-Bringing modern Microsoft development practices to Unity3d.
-If you are a Xamarin or WPF developer you might be wondering where the MVVM, databinding, and TPL tools for Unity3d are.
-They are here.
-This toolkit bridges the game letting you build higher quality code faster.

-If you like this toolkit and want to see a high quality example of the outcome, please support my development by purchasing my premium asset on the asset store.
-It not only includes a slick, animated UI, but, a complete WebApi back end for support player data.

-Download Package

-Unity3d Foundation Premium

-Features
+## Features

-Modular design, choose what parts you want
+- Modular design, choose what parts you want

-Databinding fully supports uGUI
-Mvvm (model-view-viewmodel) supports standard INotifyPropertyChange.
+- Databinding and Observables with full support for uGUI.
+  - Full support for UGUI
+  - Full support for the MVVM pattern

+- Task library for dispatching work into the background or foreground

-UnityTasks supports running in the background or as coroutines Localization supports CSV format and dynamic translation Wiki documentation
+- Localization supports CSV format and dynamic translation
-Platforms

-Desktop, Webplayer, Android, iOS, Windows Store
+- Service layer with complete ASP.NET MVC Server
+  - Supports serverside session
+  - Supports authentication and account services
+  - Email for welcomes and password resets
+  - Storage table for untyped write-as-you-go objects
+  - Fully customizable with your own date objects

+- Realtime integration
+  - scalable websocket networking solution
+  - Cloud managed (no servers to setup)
+  - Lobby and room system
+  - Cost effective and easy to use